3cqs-coder/SymBot/docs/README.md

 ## SymBot

-SymBot is a simple, self-hosted DCA (Dollar Cost Averaging) bot solution.
+SymBot is a simple, self-hosted DCA (Dollar Cost Averaging) automated crypto bot solution.
 Create and manage your bots entirely from a web interface.
 Best of all, your exchange credentials and keys always remain in your hands... not any other third-party.

 ## Requirements